 - Documentation that focuses mainly on your medical or mental health diagnosis will not be helpful.
-The focus should be on a discussion of your functioning, as outlined in D above. - A letter from an evaluator, such as a doctor or psychologist, who only knows you from the context of a diagnostic evaluation, and that only describes your diagnosis, will not be helpful. - Computer-generated reports or printouts of medical records are neither required nor helpful.
+The focus should be on a discussion of your functioning, as outlined in D above. - The Short Process does not require a formal psychoeducational or neuropsychological evaluation, or other comprehensive diagnostic evaluation, although if one is provided to us, it should conform to the terms noted in A-D above. - A letter from an evaluator, such as a doctor or psychologist, who only knows you from the context of a diagnostic evaluation, and that only describes your diagnosis, will not be helpful. - Computer-generated reports or printouts of medical records are neither required nor helpful.